 So where’s it all going?

-So if you have an e-commerce company, look at it this way… you’ve hardly scratched the surface.
+So if you have an e-commerce store, look at it this way… you’ve hardly scratched the surface.
 The upside potential is astronomical, as long as you do a few little things better than the next site.

 If your product line and/or brand appeals to women you have to work hard to establish an emotional connection and emulate the mall experience as close as possible.
 But realize, e-commerce will never replace the real thing.